melezhik/swat/README.md

 Default value for prove options is  `-v`.
 Here is another examples:

 - `-q -s` -  run tests in random and quite mode

+# Swat Packages

+Swat packages is distributable archives of swat tests.
+It's easy to create your own swat packages and share with other.

+This is how-to on creating swat packages and using them:

+## Create swat package

+Let's imagine you've got ready swat tests you want to distribute.
+First of all you need to create \_tar.gz archive\_ of swat project root directory:

+    tar -zcf $project_root_dir.tar.gz project_root_dir

+For example for project ./examples/google

+    cd ./examples/
+    tar -zcf google.tar.gz ./google

+## Upload package to swat repository

+Swat repository might be  \_ANY\_ web server.
+One should upload archive into server.
+Let's say we have nginx server.
+The example below is for debian:

+    # install nginx:
+    sudo apt-get install nginx

+    # copy swat distributive:
+    sudo cp google.tar.gz /var/www/html/

+    # check for archive availability over web server:
+    curl -s 127.0.0.1/google.tar.gz -D - -o /dev/null  | head  -n 1
+    HTTP/1.1 200 OK

+You swat repository with nginx swat package uploaded is ready!

+## Install swat package

+Swat comes with utility called **swatman** to manage swat packages.
+First need to setup swat repository :

+    echo "swat_repo=127.0.0.1" >> ~/swat.ini

+Then install package

+    swatman install google

+Swatman utility has some other usefull commands, try

+    swatman help

+to get more info on it.

+## Run swat tests

+Once swat package is installed into your system you man give it a run:

+    swat google google.ru

 # Debugging